ncssar/gpsio/README.md

 Supported browsers are Chrome, Firefox, and Edge.
 Supported OSs are Mac, Windows and (soon) Linux, though currently there is only a Windows installer.
 The Mac installer is in progress; until it is available, you will need to follow the 'Manual Installation' procedure below.

+## Updating the Host
+Did the extension tell you that a new version of the host is available?
+For now, updating the host involves copying the latest version of gpsio-host.py (in the 'host' directory above) to your computer.
+Soon, a host-only updater program will be available.

 ## Using GPSIO
 The only part of GPSIO that the user normally sees is the transfer method selection after clicking Export or Import in CalTopo / SARTopo / CalTopo-Desktop.
 The user can also click the extension icon, at the top right of the web browser, to show and modify the GPSIO data filter settings.
 See below for more details.